Linus4/eldritchinstinct/main.typ

   inset: 3pt,
   gutter: 8pt,
   [=== External Interaction], [Players interact with the game world directly through questions and descriptions instead of mechanics.
-Questions are gameplay.], [=== Roll-Play], [Mechanics should create tense situations and force players to make tough choices.
+Questions are gameplay.], [=== Roll-Play], [Mechanics should create tense situations, both in and out of the game, and force players to make tough choices.
 They are not a simulation.], [=== Immersion], [The rules, or the absence thereof, help players immerse themselves in the game world and create verisimilitude where it matters.], [=== Fail Forward], [Players roll saves to avoid complications in risky situations.
 Don’t think of success and failure as binary options.], [=== Neutrality], [The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.],